Best PC controllers in 2025: the pads I recommend for PC gamers

 Grab one of the best PC controllers for when your keyboard and mouse simply won't do.

-Using a controller is a great way to play many games on the PC.
+Using a controller is a great way to play many games on the PC, and that's a fact.
 While we still love our mouse and keyboard setups for shooters, plenty of games are designed primarily with controllers in mind.
 For any of those, you want a proper PC gaming pad.

-The Xbox Wireless Controller is currently our choice for the best PC controller.
-It's the perfect blend of features, build quality, and price thanks to Microsoft honing the design over the years.
+The GameSir G7 Pro is currently our choice for the best PC controller.
+It's the perfect blend of features, build quality, and price, and it manages to beat out the pretty superb Xbox Controller at a similar price.
 If you're looking to spend as little as possible, then the GameSir Nova Lite is the best budget controller, which offers Hall effect thumbsticks at a very reasonable price.

-Many may disagree but the truth remains: controllers are sometimes the best tool for the job, even in games considered PC classics.
-Elden Ring or The Witcher 3, for example, have a much simpler control system when played with the best PC controller.
-You can bet that the best gaming mouse and the best gaming keyboard will prevail in almost every PC exclusive ever made, but adding a great controller to your inventory will cover the areas where they fall short.
+Naysayers may disagree, but the truth remains: controllers are sometimes the best tool for the job.
+Elden Ring or The Witcher 3, for example, have a much simpler control system when played with a great PC controller.
+You can bet that the best gaming mouse and the best gaming keyboard will prevail in almost every PC exclusive ever made, but adding one of these controllers to your inventory will cover the areas where they fall short.

 Dave cut his industry teeth writing guides for PlayStation and Xbox magazines a million years ago, and is as well versed in the world of gamepads as he is in the obviously more accurate keyboard and mouse realm.
 He's also got a penchant for arcade football games, and two small children, and so knows a thing or two about the need for reliable pads that can take some punishment.